akarazhev/ConfluencePublisher/doc/ai/13-docker-deployment.md

 Create Docker configuration for containerized deployment of the Confluence Publisher application.

+## Constraints

+- All backend and frontend builds MUST run inside the defined Docker images; the host environment MUST NOT require local Java, Gradle, Node.js, or Angular CLI installations.
+- `docker compose up --build` MUST be sufficient to build all images and start the full application from a clean checkout on a machine that has only Docker and Docker Compose installed.

 ## Files to Create

 ### 1. Backend Dockerfile (`backend/Dockerfile`)